anhuet/Til-Today-I-Learned/Backend Engineer/Go/ Goroutines.md

 - Goroutines are extremely cheap ~ few kb in stack size
 - The Goroutines are multiplexed to a fewer number of OS threads.
 There might be only one thread in a program with thousands of Goroutines.
-- Goroutines communicate using channels.
+- Goroutines communicate using chan nels.
 Channels by design prevent race conditions from happening when accessing shared memory using Goroutines.

 ### Example